AbdelrahmanAmmar/Robot-competition/README.md

 ---
 **Task 2.0**

-STl files containing an assembly for The whole base + the Robot's box as well as a Morphologic Alanalysis box
+STl files containing an assembly for The whole base + the Robot's box as well as a Morphologicl Alanalysis box

 These files can be viewed via any 3D software such as solidwork, cinema4D , tinkercad , etc.